Dived-Jin/Gecko_Sexchromosome/01.Identify_sexchromosome/README.md

 # 01.Identify_sexchromosome
-This pipeline is used to identify sex chromosomes by following two methods:
+This pipeline is used to identify sex chromosomes.
+The abbreviations in the document are represented the species name, which is found in [species.txt](https://github.com/Dived-Jin/Gecko_Sexchromosome/blob/af3026331796bd45a6fcf1bb4dc1415eb5a400ed/species.txt).
 ## (1) a.depth_method.sh
 the script is used to identify sex chromosomes  by male and female depth：
 ```